dbt-labs/docs.getdbt.com/website/docs/docs/deploy/webhooks.md

 - `job.run.errored` &mdash; Run errored.

 dbt Cloud retries sending each event five times. dbt Cloud keeps a log of each webhook delivery for 30 days.
 Every webhook has its own **Recent Deliveries** section, which lists whether a delivery was successful or failed at a glance.
+The timeout for webhook is 10 sec i.e; dbt cloud webhook processor waits for 10 sec for the endpoint to respond before it times out.

 :::tip Videos
 If you're interested in course learning with videos, check out the [Webhooks on-demand course](https://courses.getdbt.com/courses/webhooks) from dbt Labs.